mode-x/vue-nav/README.md

 # Features

-1. Provides log in and log out templates.
+1. Provides logged in and logged out templates.
 2. Built-in capability for flexible use of either Bulma (default), Bootstrap or Materialize css libraries (WIP).
 3. Easy customization of hamburger button style and more.